kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 has installed DRA, score the DRA node higher.

 #### Reserve
-Allocate the specific devices for the number of dynamic extended resource requested in the pod, create an in-memory `ResourceClaim` for storing the allocation results.
+Allocate the specific devices for the number of extended resource requested in the pod, create an in-memory `ResourceClaim` for storing the allocation results.
 The claim is stored in the map of in-flight claims.